 Hispanic-owned businesses can encompass various industries and sizes, including small mom-and-pop shops, family-owned restaurants, medium-sized construction companies, and large corporations.
 Their contribution to the economy and job market can be substantial.
 They also play a vital role in the overall business landscape of their respective countries.
-In this article, we will explore the benefits and challenges of Hispanic-owned businesses.
+This article will explore the benefits and challenges of Hispanic-owned businesses.

 Benefits of Hispanic-Owned Businesses